userfront/guide/all/docs/api-client.md

 Generate and send a login link email.

-If no user exists with the given email, create a new user and send them a login link.
+If no user exists with the given email, creates a new user and sends them a login link.
 See [sign up with passwordless](#sign-up-with-passwordless).

 <parameters path="/v0/auth/link" verb="post" source="$docsClient"/>